 And since there’s almost always an online alternative these days, sites such as NextDoor and Freecycle are great places to find listings for building materials being given away for free.

-And these six ideas for places to find reclaimed materials for your home are just the beginning!
+The six ideas above for places to find reclaimed materials for your home are just the beginning!
 Don’t be afraid to be unconventional with how you search for materials and products for your home.
 Keep your eyes and ears open, get the word out that you’re on the hunt and good – and sustainable – things will come to you.

 Want to learn more about eco-conscious living options?
 Then be sure to visit my post about shipping container homes.
 And if you need help finding used materials for your house, or any other green home products for that matter, check out my e-design services